RestDB/slate/source/includes/collection-api.md

 # Data Collection API

 The [Restful](https://en.wikipedia.org/wiki/Representational_state_transfer) API automatically reflects your database schema.
-All restdb.io databases have a unique URL as a REST endpoint.
-Client applications communicate through the URL with JSON objects.
-A database collection (same as a SQL table) contains your JSON documents.
+All restdb.io databases have a unique URL as a REST API endpoint.
+Client applications communicate through the URL with JSON documents (similar to a database record).
+A database collection (similar as a SQL table) contains your JSON documents.

 ## Query data

 > Example code to GET data list from a collection: